 I looked up at him.
 This is a man who needs directions, I thought.
 This is a man who is just trying to do his job and I can help him.

 “I’ve had a real hard day,” he said, shaking his head and smiling.
 “Could you help me out?”

 “Could you just come over here and give me a warm hug?”
 He crossed his arms across his chest.
 “That would just be so nice.”

 The man in the passenger seat was thumbing his phone.
 This was clearly a normal part of their day.
 Taxis were backing up behind the van.
 This man had stopped traffic to harass me.

 “Aw!” he shouted as I walked away.
 “Don’t be mad cuz I think you’re beautiful!”

 Standing in line at Starbucks, I began to cry.
-(There are many reasons to cry at Starbucks, so I’m sure I didn’t call much attention.)
+(There are many reasons to cry at Starbucks, so no one was surprised.)
 And then I got angry at myself for crying.
 I get harassed on the street all the time—why was this incident any different?
 Why did that particular man deserve my tears?
 I realized I was crying from fatigue.
 I was tired.
 (I am tired.)
 All the years of street harassment finally wore me down, and I fell into a dark, scary place.

 I drank too much last night.
 I needed my feelings to go away.
 But that’s not how it works.

 Men, I am tired of you telling me to smile, as if my face exists for your pleasure.
 I am tired of you telling me I have pretty eyes — please don’t come so close that you can see the color of my eyes.
 I am tired of you stopping me on the sidewalk under the guise of needing directions, only to then explain in great detail what you think of my face, my body, my clothes — as if my time belongs to you, as if I stepped out my front door this morning hoping to please you.